Basics of Sharing Data

 After you click next, the data from the connected sheet is added.
 You can then update formatting and use the data as needed.

-Updating a Data Set
+Update a Data Set

 After a data set is published, any changes made to sheet data need to be republished so others can get updates.
 Only those with owner permissions can republish updates, but both editors and owners can receive updates.